Leucauge: Name

+Taxonomy

 The genus was first documented in Scottish zoologist Adam White's 1841 Description of new or little known Arachnida.
 Charles Darwin had suggested the name of the genus and collected the first specimen in May 1832, later named L. argyrobapta.

 A vague description and the loss of the only specimen left the genus ill-defined.
 Leucauge developed into something of a wastebasket taxon containing 300 loosely related species, until research in the year 2010 resolved L. argyrobapta as a synonym of the quite common L. venusta and allowed revision and reclassing of the genus.
 However, a 2018 paper restored Leucauge argyrobapta as a separate species.